 Team leadership is much like this electric pylon pictured above.
 The team is like the pylon; it should be strong, upright and ready to hold a lot of substance.
 The task is the electricity flowing through the cables (successfully) and the people should be facilitating it running smoothly.
 Of course there are communication problems, confusion, people related issues and misdirection coming towards the pylon and attached to it.

 Team leaders should be continually learning and growing - the best leaders go through life absorbing as much teaching and resource as possible.
-If you wanted to learn more and take it further you could even sign up for a leadership degree.
-You can earn an online organizational leadership masters to learn how to effectively manage and lead any team without having to sacrifice too much of your free time.
+If you wanted to learn more and take it further you could even sign up for a leadership degree, as long as you have the time and motivation to study hard.

 Team leadership is then something which is learnt rather than something that suddenly comes to you one day.
 We would personally say that you learn this leadership skill 30-70 ratio.
 The 30% is through learning with resources, books and knowledge base.
 The 70% is what some would describe as "learning on the job".
 I'm not encouraging you to throw yourself into team leadership without some tuition but you'll soon learn that as much as you study to be a great leader, the more you'll need to adapt and learn through practical training.